This site uses some unobtrusive cookies to store information on your computer.

 Internal Third Parties

-Other companies in the Keystone Group Group [acting as joint controllers or processors] and who are based [SPECIFIC COUNTRIES] and provide [IT and system administration services and undertake leadership reporting.
+Other companies in the Keystone Group acting as joint controllers or processors and who are based in the UK and provide IT and system administration services and undertake leadership reporting.
 Companies within the Keystone Group are as follows: Keylite Roof Windows Limited, Keystone Lintels Limited, IG Lintels, IG Masonry Supports Limited, Keyfix Limited, IG Elements Limited, Smartroof Limited and Stockgap.

 External Third Parties